ESG Governance, Stakeholder Engagement, Reporting and Materiality

 ESG Governance

-With over 30,000 restaurants and a global network of franchisees and suppliers, we know it’s critical to align all key stakeholders within and outside of our organization to drive our sustainability priorities forward.
-This work begins with an effective governance structure which allows for top-down guidance and bottom-up prioritization and execution.
+With over 32,000 restaurants and a global network of franchisees and suppliers, we know it is important to align key stakeholders within and outside of our organization to help drive our sustainability priorities forward.
+This work begins with an effective governance structure which allows for both top-down guidance as well as bottom-up prioritization and execution from our business units.

 Management